Penzance: High and Late Middle Ages

 Dominating the skyline above the harbour is the present church of St Mary's.
 A St Mary's Chapel is mentioned in a 1548 document which states that it was founded by Sir Henry Tyes, Knight, Lord of the Manor of Alverton, who gave a £4 stipend for a priest.
 There is an earlier document from 1379, when Bishop Brantyngham licensed for services "the chapel of Blessed Mary of Pensande".
-At this date it was probably used as a chapel of ease, and not used for Sunday services, which would have affected the attendance at the Parish Church in Madron.
+At this date it was a chapel of ease to the parish church at Madron.
 Further evidence of historical settlement from this period is in the St Clare area of the town, where a chapel existed to St Clare or Cleer.
 The earliest reference is a lease of 1584: "...a certain chapel situate below the high road between Pensaunce and Madderne."
 In the early part of the 19th century the foundations of a building, said to be the chapel, was discovered, and enough was exposed to show the shape of the building.
 An episcopal licence cannot be traced for this chapel.
 The name, St Clare, lives on in the town as "St Clare Street", which is part of the road from Penzance to Madron, and the St Clare cricket ground at the top of the hill.